 Dedicated Chapels

 Many Dominican convents have chapels dedicated specifically to the veneration of the relics of Saint Dominic.
-These chapels are places of prayer and contemplation, where the faithful can gather in front of the relics of the saint and implore his intercession in their prayers and supplications.
+These chapels are places of prayer and contemplation, where the faithful can gather before the relics of the saint and implore his intercession in their prayers and supplications.
 Dedicated chapels provide a sacred space where the faithful can deepen their relationship with Saint Dominic and renew their devotion to him.

 Relics in Liturgical Celebrations